 About fuel charges

-Fuel costs are passed through from fuel suppliers to our customers with no markup or profit to Tampa Electric.
-Although the company cannot control the price of fuel, we maximize the use of existing low-cost, well-performing plants and power purchased from other companies to mitigate costs and pass the savings to our customers.
+Our fuel mix in 2022 will be approximately 82 percent natural gas, 10 percent solar and 8 percent coal.
+The cost of fuel is currently about one-fourth of a residential customer's bill.
+Fuel costs are passed through from fuel suppliers to customers with no markup or profit to Tampa Electric.
+Tampa Electric maximizes the use of existing low-cost, well-performing power generation plants and power purchased from other companies to mitigate costs.